The bare facts:

 She had been writing for her own entertainment ever since she could read (having written and illustrated her first novel in crayon at the age of eight), and it was while working at Payne Whitney that various friends who read Duane's work told her she should submit it professionally.
 She began to do so, after a year spent working as assistant to television and science fiction writer David Gerrold.
 Her first novel, The Door into Fire, was published by Dell Books in 1979.
 On the strength of this book, she was nominated two years running for the World Science Fiction Society's John W. Campbell Award for best new science fiction/fantasy writer in the industry.

 She is presently best known for her continuing Young Wizards series of young adult fantasy novels about the New York-based teenage wizards Nita Callahan and Kit Rodriguez.
 The 1983 novel So You Want to Be a Wizard and its nine sequels have been published around the world over the past three decades, and are now routinely cited by librarians all over the US as "the first books to read when you run out of Harry Potter".
 It was these books for which Duane in 2003 received (from the Charles A. and Anne Morrow Lindbergh Foundation) a special commendation for the entire Young Wizards series in the prestigious Anne Spencer Lindbergh Prize in Children's Literature.
-Book 10 of the series, Games Wizards Play, was published by Houghton Mifflin Harcourt in February 2016: the paperback edition will be released in February 2017.
+Book 10 of the series, Games Wizards Play, was published in hardcover by Houghton Mifflin Harcourt in February 2016 and in paperback in February 2017.
+Young Wizards book 11 is presently in progress, along with various interstitial background works being published under the Interim Errantry title.